 The CDLI will offer the experience that students need to develop the required communication skills for educational and career success – the ability to identify problems, propose solutions, express vision, and motivate others.
 Through educational seminars, practice exercises, readings, roundtable discussions, case studies, negotiation games, decision groups, and a conference for high school students, students will learn the 3 I’sof highly effective leadership communication – Influencing, Implementing, and Innovating.

 Students will research current events and organize for discussions and presentations on select topics.

 High school students should review daily newspapers and online news.
-In addition, they should read subject field documents, such as academic periodicals and online political reviews – a daily major newspaper (e.g., New York Times, Los Angeles Times, Washington Post, Christian Science Monitor, Wall Street Journal); weekly national or international news periodicals (e.g., Time, The Washington Post Weekly, Economist, Newsweek); online current events reports (e.g., Google News), and additional specialized periodicals (e.g., Foreign Policy, Columbia Journalism Review, etc.)
+In addition, they should read subject field documents, such as academic periodicals and online political reviews – a daily major newspaper (e.g., New York Times, Los Angeles Times, Washington Post, Wall Street Journal); weekly national or international news periodicals (e.g., Time, The Washington Post Weekly, Economist, Newsweek); online current events reports (e.g., Google News), and additional specialized periodicals (e.g., Foreign Policy, Columbia Journalism Review, etc.)

 Students should send a digital copy of their resume to the program at least one-week prior to arrival.
 Please send it to John Meany, email@example.com.